 Why is air quality important?
 We all need air to survive.
 It is a shared resource, recycled repeatedly since the beginning of time.
 Everyone wants and deserves to breathe clean air.
 That is why the U.S. Clean Air Act of 1970 has established national air quality goals for the protection of human health and welfare.
 Despite these efforts and significant progress, the United States still faces challenges with air quality.

 How can I help?
 Be a change agent!
 You can start a No Idling Program at your school.
-Hover over the icons below to see how you can make an impact in four easy steps.
 Ready?
 Go!

 Measure ItUse our online tools to conduct a survey to measure the levels of pollution cars and buses are creating at your school.